Melissodes bimatris

 Female

 According to Laberge (1961), the description of female M. bimatris is as follows.
 The integument is black, differing at the eyes, which are gray (although not from Laberge, 1961, a dark blue eye color is common as well); the wing membranes, which are colorless to finally milky hyaline; the wing veins, which are black to dark brownish red; the underside of flagellar segments 3-10, which are somtimes rufescent, but often entierly black to dark brown; the apical one-half of the mandibles, which are rufescent; the tibial spurs, which are pale yellow to colorless hyaline; the distitarsi, which are rufescent; and the apical area of the first tergum, which has a narrow hyaline margin.
-The clypeus is rather flat, and usually has a medial longitudinal carina.
-The oculoclypeal distance is less than or equal to half the first flagellar segment’s diameter.
-The clypeus is somewhat dull due to reticular coarse shagreening (including the bottom of the punctures) and has shallow, round, coarse punctures that are mostly separated by less than one-half of a puncture diameter.
-The flattened lateral areas of the vertex are shiny and have irregularly sized small punctures that are mostly separated by one-half to two puncture diameters.
+The clypeus is rather flat and usually has a medial longitudinal carina.
+The oculoclypeal distance is less than, or equal to, half the first flagellar segment’s diameter.
+The clypeus is somewhat dull due to coarse reticular shagreening (including the bottom of the punctures) and has shallow, round, coarse punctures that are mostly separated by less than one-half of a puncture diameter.
+The flattened lateral areas of the vertex are shiny and have irregularly sized, overall small punctures that are mostly separated by one-half to two puncture diameters.
 The width of the second flagellar segments is moderately wider apically than its median length ventrally, or the length and the width are approximatly the same; the length is never greater than the apical width (Fig. 1).
 The four maxillary palpal segments decrease in length from basal to apical in a ratio of about 3.0:2.7:2.3:1.0.
-The galeae are shiny with no shagreening dorsally excluding some faint delicate shagreening in less than, or equal to, the apical half.
-The mesoscutum is shiny and sparsely or not at all shagreened (Fig. 2) and has deep large punctures that vary in diameter and are mostly separated by one-half to one puncture diameter.
-The large posteromedian area of the mesoscutum isn’t shagreened, has punctures that tend to be slightly larger and sparser than the rest of the mesoscutum, and these punctures are separated by at least one and usually by more than two puncture diameters.
-Punctures of the scutellum are similar to the punctures on the mesoscutum, but they are slightly more crowded.
-The metanotum is dulled by very fine reticular shagreening, and has punctures that are half the diameter of the punctures on the scutellum.
-These punctures are mostly separated by one-half to one puncture diameter.
-The propodeum’s dorsal surface is reticulorugose and is especially coarse basally, and the posterior surface has coarse punctures except for the upper triangle.
-The lateral surfaces of the propodeum are similar to the posterior surface but the punctures are more crowded and the surfaces are dulled by dense regular tessellation.
-The mesepisternum’s lateral surface has punctures that are large, shallow, and separated mostly by half a puncture diameter or less.
-The surface of the mesepisternum is shiny with weak, incredibly sparse, delicate shagreening.
+The galeae are shiny and unshagreened dorsally or faintly and delicately shagreened in less than, or equal to, the apical half.
+The mesoscutum is shiny with sparse to no shagreening (Fig. 2) and bears deep large punctures that vary in size, but are mostly separated by one-half to one puncture diameter.
+The large posteromedian area of the mesoscutum is also distinctly shiny with no shagreening, and bears punctures that tend to be slightly larger and sparser than the rest of the mesoscutum; these punctures are separated by at least one and usually by more than two puncture diameters.
+Punctures of the scutellum are similar to the punctures on the mesoscutum, but tend to be slightly more crowded.
+The metanotum is dulled due to very fine reticular shagreening and bears punctures that are half the diameter of the punctures on the scutellum; these punctures are mostly separated by one-half to one puncture diameter.
+The propodeum’s dorsal surface is reticulorugose, especially coarsely so basally, and the posterior surface bears coarse punctures apart from the upper impunctate triangle.
+The lateral surfaces of the propodeum are similar to its posterior surface, but the punctures are more crowded and the surfaces are dulled due to dense, regular tessellation.
+The mesepisternum’s lateral surface bears punctures that are large, shallow, and mostly separated by half a puncture diameter or less.
+The surface of the mesepisternum is shiny with somewhat indistinct, incredibly sparse, delicate shagreening.

-The first tergum’s basal three-fifths or slightly less is dulled by fine tessellation and the basal two-thirds or more is medially punctate (Fig. 3).
+The first tergum’s basal three-fifths or slightly less is dulled due to fine tessellation and the basal two-thirds or more is medially punctate (Fig. 3).
 These punctures are round, shallow, and separated mostly by one-half to one and one-half puncture diameters; punctures can extend to the apex at extreme sides.
-The apical area of the first tergum is impunctate with a shiny surface that is extremely finely reticulotransversely shagreened.
-The second tergum’s basal zone is shiny but has fine reticular shagreening and tiny round punctures that are separated by one to half a puncture diameter.
-The interband zone of the second tergum is dulled by reticulotransverse shagreening and has small irregular punctures that are separated by one to three puncture diameters; these punctures are sparser medially than in the lateral raised areas.
-The apical area of the second tergum is moderately shiny, but dulled with fine reticulotransverse shagreening and has minute punctures that are no wider than the base of the hairs that arise from them located at minimum near the distal bands and sometimes more.
-Each of these punctures are separated by two to four puncture diameters.
+The apical area of the first tergum is impunctate with a shiny, extremely finely reticulotransversely shagreened surface.
+The second tergum’s basal zone is shiny with fine reticular shagreening and bears tiny round punctures that are separated by one to half a puncture diameter.
+The interband zone of the second tergum is dulled due to reticulotransverse shagreening and bears small irregular punctures that are separated by one to three puncture diameters; these punctures are sparser medially than in the lateral raised areas.
+The apical area of the second tergum is moderately shiny, but dulled due to fine reticulotransverse shagreening and bears minute punctures that are no wider than the bases of the hairs that arise from them.
+These minute punctures are located at minimum near the distal bands, sometimes reaching farther apically, and are separated by two to four puncture diameters.
 The third tergum is similar to that of the second, but the punctures of the interband zone are relatively more distinct and abundant.
-The fourth tergum is similar to that of the third, but the apical area is usually impunctate, or if punctate, then it has minute punctures that are no wider than the base of the hairs that arise from them that are separated by two to four puncture diameters.
+The fourth tergum is similar to that of the third, but the apical area is usually impunctate, or if punctate, then only bearing minute punctures that are no wider than the base of the hairs that arise from them and are separated by two to four puncture diameters.
 The pygidial plate is broadly V-shaped with a rounded apex and is about two-tenths longer medially than the width of its base.

 Two setal variations of M. bimatris are present across its range (dark and light) in a seemingly unpredictable and somewhat homogenous way, suggestive of no subspecific separation (Fig. 4).
 Interestingly, M. bimatris seems to exhibit forms of intergradation in multiple characteristics such as the head hairs, metasomal hairs, and thoracic hairs.
 However, intergrades seem somewhat less common in comparison to the two extremes, a strange scenario given the presence and intermixture of both extremes across similar areas.
 Furthermore, given the binary nature of the intergrade characteristics (no real “graying” seems to occur, rather a few pale characteristics may be found on an entirely dark individual), it’s fairly reasonable to assume that some sort of codominance is occurring within their setal color alleles; this seems almost contradictory to the findings above.
 More genetic research is needed to determine the full spectrum M. bimatris’ dimorphism.
 The palest M. bimatris individuals have entirely pale ochraceous head hairs with no distinctive vertex, clypeal, or mandibular darkening.
-The thoracic hairs are mostly white to very pale ochraceous in the lateral as well as the posterior areas, becoming fairly rufescent to pale ochraceous in the dorsal areas; no dark patch present (Fig. 5).
-The first tergum’s basal area has long, pale ochraceous hairs that reach the apical margin at extreme lateral areas but not medially.
-However, the apical portion of the basal area bears long fairly appressed hairs that reach and often extend past the apical margin (often medially worn).
+The thoracic hairs are mostly white to very pale ochraceous in the lateral, as well as the posterior areas, becoming fairly rufescent to pale ochraceous dorsally; no dark patch present (Fig. 5).
+The first tergum’s basal area has long, pale ochraceous hairs that reach the apical margin on extreme lateral areas, but not medially.
+However, the apical portion of the basal area bears long fairly appressed hairs that reach and often extend past the apical margin (often medially worn); these hairs still basal and not forming an apical band.
 The apical area of the first tergum is glabrous.
 The second tergum’s pale ochraceous basal pubescence is distinctly separated from the distal band across most of the tergum, but the two laterally connect.
-The interband zone of the second tergum has rather simple, erect ochraceous hairs; distinctly not bearing suberect to appressed plumose hairs as in M. ochraeus.
+The interband zone of the second tergum bears rather simple, suberect to erect ochraceous hairs; this area distinctly not bearing subappressed to appressed plumose hairs as in M. ochraeus.
 The distal pale ochraceous pubescent band of the second tergum is two times the length of the apical glabrous area laterally, and medially, the band is narrowed and notched measuring only half the length of the apical glabrous area.
 The third tergum is similar to that of the second, except the basal tomentum is dark brown and the distal pale band is largely separated from the apical margin.
-The apical area of the third tergum is glabrous, apart from a few suberect hairs that are sometimes present near the distal most area of the pubescent band, and approximately as wide at the distal pale band medially (Fig. 6).
-The fourth tergum is similar to that of the third, but the distal pale band reaches the apex across the entire tergum and is distinctly medially narrowed with the basal dark pubescence often being wider than the band.
-The fifth and sixth terga are entirely covered in brown hairs and often have no (or very few) white lateral tufts.
-The hairs on legs are mostly white to pale ochraceous except for the fore tarsi, which are dark reddish brown to brown; the outer apical area of the fore tibiae and middle tibiae, which are dark reddish brown to brown; the basitibial plates and the surrounding areas, which are dark reddish brown to brown; the inner surfaces of the hind basitarsi, which are brownish red to sometimes entirely red; and the scopal hairs, which are often pale yellow, sometimes pale ochraceous, and incredibly long.
+The apical area of the third tergum is approximately as wide at the distal pale band medially and glabrous, apart from a few suberect hairs that are sometimes present near the distal most area of the pubescent band (Fig. 6).
+The fourth tergum is similar to that of the third, but the distal pale band reaches the apex across the entire tergum and is distinctly medially narrowed with the basal dark pubescence often being wider than the band (be it not always).
+The fifth and sixth terga are entirely covered in brown hairs and often have no (or very small) white lateral tufts.
+The leg hairs are mostly white to pale ochraceous except for the fore tarsi, which are dark reddish brown to brown; the outer apical area of the fore tibiae and middle tibiae, which are dark reddish brown to brown; the basitibial plates and the surrounding areas, which are dark reddish brown to brown; the inner surfaces of the hind basitarsi, which are brownish red to sometimes entirely red; and the scopal hairs, which are often pale yellow, sometimes pale ochraceous, and incredibly long.
 The darkest M. bimatris individuals have entirely black to dark brown head hairs (Fig. 7).
 The thoracic hairs are completely black to dark brown except as follows: the dorsal thoracic areas apart from the tegulae, anterior mesoscutal surface, and propodeum, which are pale rufescent to pale ochraceous with no dark thoracic patches (Fig. 7).
 The vestiture of the metasoma is completely black to dark brown and the apical portion of the basal area bears long fairly appressed hairs that reach and often extend past the apical margin (often medially worn; Fig. 8).
 The leg hairs are black to dark brown, differing at the scopae, which are ochraceous yellow apart from the hairs at the apical basitarsal areas and around the basitibial plate (presented as “pygidial plate” in Laberge, 1961, however, this seems to be a possible typo as the pygidial plate has no relation to leg vestiture and the basitibial plate is a known morphological characteristic that bears darkened hairs on other species of Melissodes); the inner surfaces of the hind tibiae, which are also ochraceous to yellow; the inner surfaces of the hind basitarsi, which are black to dark brown (distinctly contrasting with scopae); and the hind femora, which are somewhat paler on the dorsal areas (Fig. 9).

 M. bimatris ranges in setal color between these two dark and pale descriptions.
 As this species progressively lightens from the dark extreme to